AnyFetch/anyfetch-file-hydrater.js/README.md

-Cluestr file hydrater
+AnyFetch file hydrater
 ====================

-Base library for file hydration on http://cluestr.com.
+Base library for file hydration on http://anyfetch.com.

 This library takes a path and metadatas, and returns more metadatas.